 - “Really thrilling!” — New York Times Book Review

-La Cruna dell ’Ago in Italian by Mondadori
+- The Italian edition, La Cruna dell ’Ago, is published by Mondadori

 Eye of the Needle was filmed in 1981, starring Donald Sutherland as Faber and Kate Nelligan as Lucy.